q-shift/backstage-plugins/plugins/quarkus/README.md

 Next, customize the `packages/app/src/App.tsx` file according to the field that you plan to use

 #### Quarkus extensions field

+This field allows a user to pick up Quarkus extension(s) from the code generator server.

 Edit the `packages/app/src/App.tsx` file to add the tag of the `<QuarkusExtensionListField />` within the tag `<Route path="/create" element={<ScaffolderPage />}>` as described hereafter.